crh/fswatch/README.md

 that are created within directories that are created after `fswatch` is started.
 In other words, it sees *all* file-system events recursively.

+It does this using the native FSEvents API on Mac OS X. That means it's efficient and doesn't stress your system with polling.
+Also it probably requires at least Lion (10.7).
+But it's not a gem or node module, so it doesn't require anything other than Go.

 ### Install

     $ go get github.com/sdegutis/fswatch